-The Q, quality factor, of a resonant circuit is a measure of the “goodness” or quality of a resonant circuit.
-A higher value for this figure of merit corresponds to a more narrow bandwith, which is desirable in many applications.
+The Q, or quality, factor of a resonant circuit is a measure of the “goodness” or quality of a resonant circuit.
+A higher value for this figure of merit corresponds to a more narrow bandwidth, which is desirable in many applications.
 More formally, Q is the ratio of power stored to power dissipated in the circuit reactance and resistance, respectively:

 Q = Pstored/Pdissipated = I2X/I2R Q = X/R where: X = Capacitive or Inductive reactance at resonance R = Series resistance.

 This formula is applicable to series resonant circuits, and also parallel resonant circuits if the resistance is in series with the inductor.
 This is the case in practical applications, as we are mostly concerned with the resistance of the inductor limiting the Q.

 Note: Some text may show X and R interchanged in the “Q” formula for a parallel resonant circuit.
 This is correct for a large value of R in parallel with C and L. Our formula is correct for a small R in series with L.